niontive/RESTServer/README.md

 ## Building Executable and Running Golang Unit Tests
 Use script "build.sh" in the root directory.
 This script has three flags:
 * -b : build the server.
 This uses Docker to build in a container.
 Output executable is located in the ./bin folder
 * -c : clean.
-Removes ./bin directory and remoes the Docker build cache
+Removes ./bin directory and removes the Docker build cache
 * -t : run unit tests.
 See file "server_test.go" for unit tests.

 ## Running the Server